-Disease simulation models, when paired with robust data on disease burden and intervention effects, can be powerful tools in projecting long-term outcomes to inform decisionmaking in a timely manner.42 While most empirical studies on screening effectiveness report findings after only one or two rounds of screening, we can use the model to evaluate the implications of multiple screenings over an extended period and under different combinations of ages to switch, screening intervals, and management algorithms of screen-positive women.
+Disease simulation models, when paired with robust data on disease burden and intervention effects, can be powerful tools in projecting long-term outcomes to inform decision-making in a timely manner.
+While most empirical studies on screening effectiveness report findings after only one or two rounds of screening, we can use the model to evaluate the implications of multiple screenings over an extended period and under different combinations of ages to switch, intervals, and management algorithms of screen-positive women.
 As with all model-based analyses, however, this analysis is subject to important limitations.

-First, our analysis is based on assumptions of perfect compliance to screening intervals and management of screen-positive women; however, it is well documented that screening practice is not perfect and quite variable across the United States.
-How loss to followup might differ across testing modalities, age, and interval is uncertain but could impact the overall effectiveness and relative efficiency of the screening strategy.
-Second, although we examined a number of unique strategies, there may be other strategies that could lead to a more attractive balance of harms and benefits; for example, we restricted our rescreening interval to be no less frequent than every 5 years, but extending intervals to be even longer (e.g., 7 or 10 years) may be more efficient without compromising on effectiveness.
-Third, as mentioned previously, we did not explore different assumptions regarding the natural history of HPV infection in older women, nor did we examine other strategies or criteria to determine when to stop screening.
-There is much uncertainty regarding the prevalence and clinical importance of a newly-acquired HPV infection versus reactivation of a previously-acquired infection in older ages, which may impact the optimal age at which to stop screening.
-Furthermore, recent studies indicate that the incidence and mortality rates from cervical cancer are grossly underestimated by SEER given high rates of hysterectomies in U.S. women, and suggest that the current recommendation for terminating screening may not be optimal.^{43,44} The findings from our model, which do correct for hysterectomy rates by age in the population, indicate efficiency and greater effectiveness by extending the screening end age to 70 or 75 years; however, other screening exit criteria and strategies should be further explored in future analyses under various assumptions of disease risk and screening effect at older ages.
+First, our analysis is based on assumptions of perfect compliance to screening intervals and management of screen-positive women; however, it is well-documented that screening practice is not perfect and quite variable across the United States.
+How loss-to-follow up might differ across testing modalities, age, and interval is uncertain but could impact the overall effectiveness and relative performance of the screening strategy.
+Also, although we examined a number of unique strategies, there may be other strategies that could lead to a more attractive balance of harms and benefits; for example, we restricted our rescreening interval to be no less frequent than every 5 years, but extending intervals to be even longer (e.g., 7 or 10 years) may be more efficient without compromising on effectiveness.
+Additionally, as mentioned previously, we did not explore different assumptions regarding the natural history of HPV infection in older women, nor did we examine other strategies or criteria to determine when to stop screening.
+There is much uncertainty regarding the prevalence and clinical importance of a newly-acquired HPV infection versus re-activation of a previously-acquired infection in older ages, which may impact the optimal age at which to stop screening.
+Furthermore, recent studies indicate that the incidence and mortality rates from cervical cancer are grossly underestimated by Surveillance, Epidemiology, and End Results Program (SEER) given high rates of hysterectomies in US women, and suggest that the current recommendation for terminating screening may not be optimal.
+31,32 The findings from our model, which do correct for hysterectomy rates by age in the population, indicate efficiency and greater effectiveness by extending the screening end age to 70 or 75; however, other screening exit criteria and strategies should be further explored in future analyses under various assumptions of disease risk and screening effect at older ages.

-Fourth, issues regarding HPV-negative cancers and the implications for the relative effectiveness of HPV testing alone versus cytology alone or cotesting were not fully addressed.45 The sensitivity analysis in which HPV relative test sensitivity (compared to cytology) was decreased to a lower bound estimate mimics a scenario of greater missed disease due to HPV negativity; this scenario was the only one in which strategies involving 3-yearl HPV screening became more efficient with ratios comparable to 5-yearl HPV screening in the base-case analysis.
+We did not fully explore the recent issues regarding HPV-negative cancers and the implications on the relative effectiveness of HPV testing alone versus cytology alone or cotesting.
+33 However, we explored uncertainty in the screening test characteristics, and we found that our base case results were robust even when decreasing HPV relative test sensitivity (compared to cytology) to a lower bound estimate.
 In our assessment of screening in a low-risk population, we only represented one very specific subset of low-risk women, those who receive protection against HPV-16/18 infection and disease from vaccination.
 While there are other low-risk segments of the population, this question will become increasingly more pertinent as vaccinated women enter screening age.
-Finally, it is important to underscore that the results from the model represent average outcome across the whole population and is intended to inform guidelines at the population level, not at an individual level.
+Finally, it is important to underscore that the results from the model represent average outcome across whole population and is intended to inform guidelines at the population level not at an individual level.